-The Lesson Behind “You’re Processing; You’re Not Stuck”, Coach’s Corner
+The Lesson Behind “You’re Processing; You’re Not Stuck” -Coach’s Corner, Monette

-The Lesson Behind “You’re Processing; You’re Not Stuck”, Coach’s Corner
+The Lesson Behind “You’re Processing; You’re Not Stuck”, Coach’s Corner, Monette

 Years ago, I wrote “You’re Processing; You’re Not Stuck.”

-I detailed how one sentence I shared shifted a student’s focus when she phoned my Court Reporters Reference Books & CDs office to order a product to assist her to advance in her 170 word per minute class.
+I detailed how one sentence I shared shifted a court reporting student’s focus when she phoned my Purple Books – Court Reporters Reference Books office to order a product to assist her to advance in her 170-word per minute court reporting class.

-The student soon graduated and became a court reporter.
+The student soon graduated and began working as a certified court reporter.

 Realtime Coach then included “You’re Processing; You’re Not Stuck” from my JCR “Beyond The Comfort Zone” column as one of their dictations.

-Frequently, I see students and veteran court reporters, CART providers, and captioners writing “You’re not stuck!!
+Frequently, I see students and veteran court reporters, CART captioners writing “You’re not stuck!!
 You’re processing!” on forums and on Facebook.

 Often, I see students and reporters referencing my article, name, and the Realtime Coach dictation.